 1) Try to reload a browser or clear a Browser cache

 First option should fix cache issues, the second one - a possible issue with the node.

 If nothing helps, write us in the Telegram and provide the next info: your browser, operating system, which node do you use, the screenshot with the error.

 Usually happens for batched transactions when one of the transactions failed, so the others get backtracked, and you see backtracked status for the transaction in your wallet.

-Why is it happen?
+Why does it happen?
 The main reason is that crucial transaction details became irrelevant, and the Tezos Node refused to execute this transaction.
-As we know, every new Tezos block is created in one minute, and during this time - transaction conditions may be changed.
+As we know, every new Tezos block is created in 30 sec, and during this time - transaction conditions may be changed.
 Despite the fact that a transaction failed - you will pay a transaction fee, because Node evaluated this batched transaction.